 - 13. Capitally improve, preserve and/or restore the character of the Urban Renewal Area, while also providing a clear public benefit and/or a connection to the SRA (i.e. façade easement). - 14.
-Produce an advantageous cost/benefit value (number of persons served, encourages economic development, enhances tax base). - 15.
+Produce an advantageous cost/benefit value (number of persons benefitted per year, encourages economic development, enhances tax base). - 15.
 Projects that are regional (i.e. collaborative projects with other communities) - 16.
 Clean up contaminated lands. - 17.
 Visible to the public (visible to passersby, physically accessible to visitors). - 18.
 Utilize green concepts/components, sustainable initiatives and low energy. - 19.
 Projects outside of those typically funded through the city's general budget. - 20.
 Received written endorsement by other municipal boards or departments, as applicable. - 21.
 Received broad-based support from community members, especially project site abutters. - 22.
 Projects that are in gateways to the city, including Bridge Street Neck, Lafayette Street, Loring Avenue, Boston Street, Highland Avenue and North Street. - 23.
-Projects that are within the Point Neighborhood or those that benefit a currently underserved population.
+Projects that are within the Point Neighborhood or those that benefit a currently underserved population. - 24.
+Projects that address the impacts of climate change and sea level rise; particularly assets that are currently threatened or vulnerable to these impacts.